 The 1 year fixed tariff has exit fees of £75 per fuel, whereas the 2 year fixed tariff has exit fees of £150 per fuel.

 How do E.ON Next compare on price?

-E.ON Next are not the cheapest energy provider although their prices are competitive, particularly for Tesla owners who can take advantage of the electric vehicle tariff.
+E.ON Next are not the cheapest energy provider although their prices are competitive.
+For example, their charges for their variable tariff (in the East Midlands) are below:

 What do other E.ON Next reviews say?

-E.ON Next score 4.3 out of 5 stars on Trustpilot from nearly 4,000 reviews, with 83% of the reviewers rating them as either good or excellent.
+E.ON Next score 4.2 out of 5 stars on Trustpilot from over 61,000 reviews, with 81% of the reviewers rating them as either 4 or 5 stars.

-Only 12% of the reviewers rate them as poor or bad, and in each case a representative from E.ON Next has responded to the criticism with an offer to help within a matter of hours.
+Only 17% of the reviewers rate them as either 1 or 2 stars, and in each case, a representative from E.ON Next has responded to the criticism with an offer to help within a matter of hours.
 E.ON Next have responded to 99% of negative feedback, mostly within 24 hours.

 |Rating||Percentage of reviews|

 In their annual report on the country’s best suppliers, Which? rated E.ON Next as 15th out of the 21 suppliers that they rated.
 This was based on a survey of over 10,000 energy customers across the country along with a separate assessment from Which?.

 E.ON Next’s electricity comes from 100% renewable sources.